 As they walked, the path narrowed.
 The trees became thick.
 Very thick.
 So dense, in fact, that they could barely see a few yards ahead.
-Hansel and Gretel had never been this deep into the woods before—and they were starting to feel very frightened.
+At this point, one thing was for sure.
+Hansel and Gretel had never been this deep into the woods before—and they were starting to feel very frightened indeed.

 Soon they reached a small clearing.

-Hansel and Gretel did as requested and their stepmother made the fire.
+Hansel and Gretel did as they were told and their stepmother made the fire.

-‘Rest here, children’ she said, ‘while I go and help your father.
-Eat your bread, then lie down and sleep for a while and we will return in the evening when our work is finished.’
+“Rest here dear children” she said, with a sinister smile, “while I go and help your father.
+Eat your bread, then lie down and sleep for a while and we will return in the evening when our work is finished.”

 Before Hansel or Gretel could reply, she was gone.